miohtama/opsec/source/web/index.rst

 **The service has a public whitehat or security bounty program?** Yes / No

-A whitehat program, also known as a security bountry program, is a published guide how the service deals with the security researchers.
+A whitehat program, also known as a security bountry program, is a published guide how the service deals with security researchers.
 The purpose of a whitehat program is to encourage legit security research to cover issues on the service and credit third parties for doing this work.

 The third party security researches usually scan the service using a web security audit tools like Burp Suite and try to discover XSS, CSRF, database injection and authorization flaws.